kettanaito/atomic-layout/README.md

 ## Browser support

+Atomic Layout's browser support is made by the browser support of underlying technologies the library uses.
+Pay attention if your project can support CSS Grid to be sure you can use Atomic Layout.

-> **See the [Support table for CSS Grid](https://caniuse.com/css-grid)**.
+> **See the [Support table for CSS Grid][css-grid-support]**.
 For Internet Explorer support please read [this issue](https://github.com/kettanaito/atomic-layout/issues/92).

 ## Contributing

 Thank you for deciding to contribute!
 Your involvement makes a significant impact on the library and its future.

-Please read the [Contribution guidelines](https://redd.gitbook.io/atomic-layout/developers/contributing), and browse through the issues labeled [`help wanted`](https://github.com/kettanaito/atomic-layout/labels/help%20wanted) or [`good first issue`](https://github.com/kettanaito/atomic-layout/labels/good%20first%20issue).
-Those are a good place to start.
+Please read the [Contribution guidelines](https://redd.gitbook.io/atomic-layout/developers/contributing) to get familiar with the contributing process.
+The issues labeled [`help wanted`](https://github.com/kettanaito/atomic-layout/labels/help%20wanted) or [`good first issue`](https://github.com/kettanaito/atomic-layout/labels/good%20first%20issue) are a good place to start cooperating on Atomic Layout.
 Feature suggestions or bug reports, discussion, and pull requests are always welcome!

 [npm-url]: https://npmjs.com/package/atomic-layout
 [bundlephobia-url]: https://bundlephobia.com/result?p=atomic-layout